-This is a beautiful example of the classic gulf island landscape – sandstone and dry forest.
+This is a beautiful example of the classic gulf island landscape – sandstone coastal bluffs with Garry oaks, arbutuses, and large evergreens sustained by otter poop and eagles' scraps.

 Duke Point is a very thin peninsula across the water from downtown Nanaimo, forming the eastern edge of the Nanaimo River Estuary.
 This is where the Duke Point ferry terminal is.